sanketkumaronline/Mapping_Earthquakes/README.md

 2. **Tectonic Plates Data:**  Tectonic plates data is visualized as map lines on the map using GeoJSON layer.
 The tectonic plates are styled with distinct color and weight so that it is easily visible.

-3. **Major Earthquakes Data:** This layer shows cicular markers for earthquakes with magnitude greater than 4.5.
+3. **Major Earthquakes Data:** This layer shows circular markers for earthquakes with magnitude greater than 4.5.
 The color and radius is similar to the all earthquake data so that it matches the legend.

 Also, there are three map styles to choose from: